Radon gas in buildings

 Radon is a naturally occurring radioactive gas that results from the decay of uranium in rocks and soils.
 The gas is colourless, odourless and tasteless and can only be measured using special equipment.

-When radon surfaces in the open air, it is quickly diluted to harmless concentrations, but when it enters an enclosed space, such as a house or other building, it can sometimes build up to unacceptably high concentrations.
+In the open air, radon is harmless.
+But in an enclosed space such as a house, it may build up to an unacceptably high level.
 Radon from the ground enters buildings chiefly through cracks in floors or gaps around pipes or cables.

 Radon decays to form tiny radioactive particles, some of which stay suspended in the air.
-When these particles are inhaled into the lungs, they give a radiation dose that may damage cells in the lung.
+When you inhale these particles, they give a radiation dose that may damage your lungs.

-Radon has been shown to be a cause of cancer, specifically lung cancer; prolonged exposure to elevated levels of radon gas in an enclosed area can be a contributory factor in increasing the risk of lung cancer, particularly where other factors such as cigarette smoking are involved.
+Radon has been shown to be a cause of cancer, specifically lung cancer.
+Remaining exposed to high levels of radon in an enclosed area can increase your risk of lung cancer, particularly if you smoke.

 EPA Office of Radiological Protection

 The Office of Radiological Protection is part of the Environmental Protection Agency (EPA).
 It is responsible for regulating, monitoring and advising on radiation matters.
 It assesses radon levels and identifies areas likely to be radon hotspots.

 How can I measure the radon level in my home?

 - The EPA recommends that all householders have their homes tested for radon.
 The EPA maintains a list of .